 Cristian A. Nica

 Stress is a key psychological factor that reflects a subjective appraisal of the mental energy involved in coping.
-Whether you are trying to stay productive or approach a difficult social interaction, the resources you rely on will always impact your reactions.
+Whether you are trying to stay productive or to approach a difficult social interaction, the resources you rely on will always impact your reactions.

-This questionnaire includes 18 items organised under six subscales and will assess the extent to which you rely on meaningful resources when managing distress.
+This questionnaire includes 18 items organized under six subscales and will assess the extent to which you rely on meaningful resources when managing distress.
+There are two main resource clusters: internal resources (knowledge, intelligence, or executive skills) and external resources (social support, access to information, or tangible resources).

 To assess the coping resources required for effective stress management.